Hint1k/myapp/README.md

 6) The application has to check the validity of the fields (fields are not empty etc.).
 7) The application shows the weather forecast to anyone.
 This info is taken from a weather forecast site based on the location entered by user.
 8) The application has to have a new user registration process.
-9) After a courier generated the delivery route, it can be saved as a text file from the calculation page.
+9) After a courier generated the delivery route, it can be saved as a text file right from the calculation page.
 10) The route as a text file can be uploaded to database and downloaded from database only by admin.

-B) Still need to be done:
-1) Thymeleaf template to simulate a customer entering address to request the delivery
-2) The application has to check the validity of the address entered by customer on Google map, before recording it to the database.
+11) The application has to check the validity of the address entered by a customer using a Google Places API.

+B) Planned features:
+1) The validated address entered by a customer has to be saved to database
+2) The calculated route as a text file can be deleted from database only by admin

+Installation info:
+1) Create file "secret.properties" on this path: src/main/resources/
+2) The file's content has to be: google.api.key=here should be your real Google api key weather.api.key=here should be your real OpenWeatherMap api key